1-Day Tokyo DisneySea Itinerary

-Venetian Gondolas Sunset Cruise – In terms of wait times, the Venetian Gondolas are a much better option early in the day, right after all of the headliners.
-However, nothing beats a gondola ride at sunset with views of the sky aglow behind Mount Prometheus, returning right as the popcorn lights of the Venice section of Mediterranean Harbor light up against the deep blue dusk sky.
+Venetian Gondolas Sunset Cruise – If you didn’t do the Venetian Gondolas earlier…or if you want to ride again, nothing beats a gondola ride at sunset with views of the sky aglow behind Mount Prometheus, returning right as the popcorn lights of the Venice section of Mediterranean Harbor light up against the deep blue dusk sky.

 Pure perfection.
 From here, enjoy a dusk walk across the park as it starts to light up.
 (You may have to move this up in the itinerary depending upon the time of sunset when you visit.)

-Time Enough at Last – If you’ve done everything else with efficiency and the park hasn’t been too crowded, you might have some free time here.
-You have a few options, from heading back to Lost River Delta to wandering by the outside of Mermaid Lagoon to Fantasmic or seasonal entertainment in Mediterranean Harbor.
-We like Fantasmic, but in a single day, you might be better off spending the night hours soaking up other lands.
+Time Enough at Last – The good news if your plan for Soaring: Fantastic Flight fails is that you have free time to explore TDS.
+You have a few options, from heading back to Lost River Delta to wandering by the outside of Mermaid Lagoon to spending the night hours soaking up other lands.

 Closing Mysterious Island – This is the most iconic land in Tokyo DisneySea, and although you saw it earlier in the plan, there’s something about wandering through it late at night as the park empties.
 The background noises are especially ominous, Mount Prometheus’ eruptions are especially chilling, and everything just feels more…mysterious.